plone/training/docs/theming/theme_scratch.md

 $secondary: #49BEAA;
 ```

-Watch will start the build process as soon as you save your file.
+`watch` will start the build process as soon as you save your file.
 Check out your console output.
 After the build has been finished, go to your browser and reload the window.

 ```{image} _static/scratch/plone-colors.png
 :alt: Changed Colors